RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-System.md

 Existing files with **.sh** extension inside _plugins_ dir will be parsed and treated as a plugin.
 Only a file called `plugin_template.sh` will be ignored.
 The reason is this file is not a real plugin, just a template to be used for plugins development.

-There are three basic operations:
+There are three basic "hooking" operations:
  - Prehooking a function: this will execute code before target function start its execution
  - Overriding a function: this will execute code instead of the original target function
  - Posthooking a function: this will execute after target function finish its execution